-This Blueberry Cobbler recipe with bisquick can be made with fresh, frozen, or canned blueberries.
-Serve it while warm with ice cream on top.
+This Blueberry Cobbler recipe with bisquick is the perfect summer dessert, and it’s easier than pie!
+Serve it warm with ice cream on top.

-Fresh, frozen, and canned blueberries all work in this blueberry cobbler recipe.
-But if you want to use frozen blueberries, you will need to allow them to thaw before adding them to the cobbler.
+- Blueberries: Fresh, frozen, and canned blueberries all work in this blueberry cobbler recipe.
+But if you want to use frozen blueberries, you will need to allow them to thaw for about 30 minutes and drain the excess juice before adding them to the cobbler.

 Can I use this recipe to make other types of berry cobbler?

 Yes, the blueberries in this blueberry cobbler recipe can be substituted with an equal amount of other berries.
 Or you can even use a mixture of berries!
 Here are a few flavors to try:

 - Raspberry: You can use fresh or frozen raspberries.
 If your raspberries aren’t very sweet, you can lightly coat them with one tablespoon of sugar.
 Do not thaw frozen raspberries before using them due to their delicate nature.

 - Strawberry: You’ll need to slice or dice the strawberries before using them.
 If you choose frozen ones, look for the sliced bag and thaw them before using them.